Y0Coss/docs-fork/pages/public_cloud/compute/switch_volume_type/guide.en-gb.md

 >> >
 >>
 > Via the Horizon Interface
+>>
 >> Log in to the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/) and make sure you are in the correct region.
-You can verify this on the top left corner.
+You can verify this in the top left corner.
 >>
 >> ![Region selection](images/region2021.png){.thumbnail}
 >>